 Crystal meth is an illicit and powerful stimulant drug that is most commonly smoked, snorted, or injected.

 It is characterized by its ability to produce a powerful euphoria, increased energy, decreased appetite, and increased heart rate.
-It is typically used in “binge and crash” episodes, during which the user repeatedly administers the drug in order to maintain the desired effects, and later experiences an unpleasant come-down when the drug supply runs out.
+It is typically used in “binge and crash” episodes, during which the user repeatedly administers the drug in order to maintain the desired effects and later experiences an unpleasant come-down when the drug supply runs out.

 It is a popular drug of abuse due to its cheap price and intense, long-lasting effects.
 Similar stimulant effects are seen with drugs such as cocaine–though they last for a much shorter, less intense period of time than those experienced during crystal meth use.

-Since crystal meth isn’t regulated and, over time, may be obtained from constantly changing suppliers, the user never knows precisely what each dose contains.
-Methamphetamine can contain a number of harmful ingredients such as antifreeze and cleaning fluids–contaminant chemicals that can be extremely harmful to the body, even in trace amounts.
+Since crystal meth isn’t regulated and, over time, it may be obtained from constantly changing suppliers, the user never knows precisely what each dose contains.
+Methamphetamine can contain a number of harmful ingredients such as antifreeze and cleaning fluids—contaminant chemicals that can be extremely harmful to the body, even in trace amounts.

 In contrast to the stimulant properties of meth, alcohol is a central nervous system depressant.
 Alcohol use can cause: